liusida/transcoder_circuits/README.md

 This repository provides a simple method to extract weights from GPT-2 transcoder checkpoints without dealing with complex dependency conflicts.

 It took me quite a while to figure out how to extract the weights from the original .pt files.
 I tried to do `pip install -r requirements.txt`, but there's conflicts among dependencies.
-So I think it's worth to share the way to skip all the original Python programs, and just extract the weights.
+So I think it's worth to share the way to skip most of the original Python programs (we still need `./sae_training/config.py`), and just extract the weights.

 ## Prerequisites